For more general information on posts across Latin America please see English Language Assistant placements in Latin America.

 Where can I go?

 The location of the posts in Mexico vary from year to year, depending on the needs of the host institutions and on a range of other factors.
-Therefore, it is not possible for applicants to select specific regional preferences within Mexico and you should be prepared to accept a post in an area that you may not have considered.
+Therefore, it is not possible for applicants to select specific locations within Mexico.

 I've worked as a Language Assistant in Mexico – can I apply again?